xmpp-observatory/xmppoke/README.md

 * Install squish from [http://matthewwild.co.uk/projects/squish/home](http://matthewwild.co.uk/projects/squish/home),
 * Build luasec from the xmppoke branch of [https://github.com/xnyhps/luasec/tree/xmppoke](https://github.com/xnyhps/luasec/tree/xmppoke),
 * Copy encodings.so and hashes.so from `util` in a [Prosody](https://prosody.im) build to `util/` in xmppoke.
+* Install luadbi (at least the sqlite3 driver).

 Then:

 `squish --use-http`

 to build xmppoke.lua.

+Use:

+`sqlite3 results.db < schema.sql`

+to initialize the database.

 ### Running